codac-team/codac/doc/doc/manual/04-static-contractors/index.rst

 .. rubric:: Combining contractors

-Union, intersection, or inversion of contractors is achievable.
+Union, intersection, Cartesian product, or inversion of contractors is achievable.
 See for instance:

 .. tabs::